Japan National Stadium: History

 On 21 December 2015, the Japan Sport Council announced that Kuma and the Taisei Corporation had been selected to design and construct the National Olympic Stadium.
 The stadium began construction in December 2016, and was set to conclude on 30 November 2019 when the stadium would be handed over to the International Olympic Committee (IOC) for necessary games and ceremony preparations, including test events.
 The new design would hold 68,089 in athletics mode with the ability to construct temporary seating over the permanent track to create an increased capacity of 80,016.
-Capacity during the Olympic Games will be 60,102 taking into account press and executive seating areas.
-This capacity is further lessened for the Paralympics to 57,750 to add more handicap accessible seating.
-However, all events were held behind closed doors, so no spectators were allowed.
+Capacity during the Olympic Games was originally planned to be 60,102 taking into account press and executive seating areas, along with broadcasting equipment.
+This capacity would be lessened for the Paralympics to 57,750 to add more handicap accessible seating.
+However, all events were held behind closed doors due the COVID-19 pandemic.

 The inauguration took place on 21 December 2019 with a special ceremony.

-The stadium’s inaugural sporting event, the 2019 Emperor's Cup final, took place on 1 January 2020.
-Vissel Kobe won their first ever trophy.
+The stadium's inaugural sporting event, the 2019 Emperor's Cup final, took place on 1 January 2020.

-In October 2021, the Government of Japan decided to keep the athletics track and scrap the initial plan of removing it for an increased capacity for football and rugby matches, which was originally set in 2017.
-Additionally, it was announced that the stadium is currently bidding for hosting the 2025 World Athletics Championships.
+In October 2021, the Government of Japan decided to change their plans and decide to keep the athletics track, scrapping the initial plan of removing it for an increased capacity for football and rugby matches, which was originally set in 2017.
+Additionally, it was announced that the stadium was bidding for hosting the 2025 World Athletics Championships.
 The 2025 Athletics Championship will be the first major spectator event for athletics at the stadium.

+As part of celebration of the 30th anniversary of J. League, the stadium announced as venue for two games in May 2023.
+Home team FC Tokyo won 2–1 against the 10-men Kawasaki Frontale on 12 May.
+Kashima Antlers faced Nagoya Grampus two days later.

+After the operating rights to the stadium were franchised in April 2025, reports surfaced that financial group MUFG is expected to acquire the naming rights of the National Stadium starting in 2026.